Death of the Endless: Appearances

-Death appeared in Captain Atom #42-43 (June–July 1990), in which she appeared alongside the Black Racer as one of several aspects of Death in the DC Universe.
+Death appeared in Captain Atom #42-43 (June–July 1990), alongside the Black Racer as one of several aspects of Death in the DC Universe.
 Gaiman reportedly took issue with this depiction, feeling that portraying her as merely an aspect of death diminished her importance.
-Other Giffen stories that feature Death include the Ambush Bug Nothing Special one-shot (Sep.
-1992) and a cameo in the Lobo comic book Lobo's Back #3 (Oct.
+Other DC Universe comics that feature Death include the satirical Ambush Bug Nothing Special one-shot (Sep.
+1992), and a cameo in the equally satirical Lobo comic book Lobo's Back #3 (Oct.
 1992), in which she slaps Lobo for getting fresh with her.
 She observes the destruction of the Earth in Legion of Super-Heroes vol. 4 #38 (Dec.
 1992).

 Death's popularity saw her spun off into two solo miniseries, Death: The High Cost of Living (1993), and Death: The Time of Your Life (1996).
 Both were written by Gaiman and illustrated by Chris Bachalo, and dealt with Death's encounters with various mortals.
 Death: The High Cost of Living became the first comic released under the newly instigated Vertigo branding in 1993, at which point The Sandman also moved from the DC to Vertigo imprint.
 A third miniseries, The Girl who Would Be Death by Caitlín R. Kiernan, was about a girl who purchased an ankh stolen from Death and tried to become her.
 Death is never actually seen in the series, but she speaks and acts in the third and fourth issues of the four-issue series.

 In 2003, the manga-style graphic novel Death: At Death's Door portrayed Death's activities during the fourth Sandman story arc Season of Mists.
 It was written and illustrated by Jill Thompson, and the format proved popular enough for Thompson to produce the similarly manga-influenced follow-up Dead Boy Detectives, featuring minor Sandman characters, and "featuring a cameo by Death".

 A one-shot issue titled Death Gallery (1994) was released as one of several art showcase comics from DC Comics spotlighting various Sandman characters released between 1994 and 1995.
 The Death Gallery featured representations of Death by more than thirty comics artists, including a rough sketch by Gaiman himself.
 In Endless Nights (2003) Gaiman shows Death several billion years ago, with a markedly different personality — forbidding and joyless.